d-ivashchuk/chat.so/blogpost.md

 ### ‼️ Remember ‼️

-If you at some point struggle with the following the tutorial - [https://github.com/d-ivashchuk/chat.so](the finished code is here) and you could verify how yours is different and hopefully learn more about the nature of the problem!
+If you at some point struggle with the following the tutorial - https://github.com/d-ivashchuk/chat.so is the branch with the finished code and you could verify how yours is different and hopefully learn more about the nature of the problem!

 ## Next.js project setup